opencor/libopencor/README.rst

     pip install git+https://github.com/opencor/libopencor.git

-Then, you can import libOpenCOR using:
+Then, you can import it using:

 .. code-block:: python